parthe/torchkernels/README.md

-# Utilities for Kernel methods in PyTorch
+# Kernel methods in PyTorch
 Fast implementations of standard utilities

 # Installation